aryulianto/aryulianto.github.io/_posts/2019-05-31-fr-opensuse-conference-2019-nuremberg-germany.md

   - openSUSE
   - Report
 ---
 The openSUSE Conference is the annual openSUSE community event that brings people from around the world together to meet and collaborate.
-A party here and there provides the time to relax and have fun, making connections on a more personal level.

 **Before Conference**